 - Upper Level Writing Requirement

-Students may then select from a broad range of electives, including substantive law courses, legal clinics, and flex courses (one- or two-credit classes that meet on breaks or weekends and feature practitioners and academics who teach specialized areas of the law).
+Students may then select from a broad range of electives, including substantive law courses, legal clinics, simulation courses, and field placements.

 Upper Level Writing Requirement

 Each student must produce two pieces of writing that involve research under close

 faculty supervision.
 No more than one upper level research and writing experience